vishalmakhiijani/food-recipe-android-app/README.md

 ### Built With
-* [Android Studio](https://developer.android.com/studio/index.html) - The IDE used for development on Android Environment
+* [Android Studio](https://developer.android.com/studio/index.html) - The IDE used for development on the Android Environment
 * [Gradle](https://gradle.org/) - Built Automation System and Dependency Management
 * [Spoonacular Api](https://spoonacular.com/) - Used to Get Food Recipies
 ## Feedback